mobiusml/external-doc-test/source/installation.rst

 Full requirements list:

-*   architectures: "armeabi-v7a", "arm64-v8a"
+*   Architectures: "armeabi-v7a", "arm64-v8a"
 *   Android 7.0 or higher
 *   For Python 2, version 2.7
-*   For Pyhton 3, version 3.3 or higher
+*   For Python 3, version 3.3 or higher

 Additional requirements for the GPU version
 ---------------------------------------------